-Other important considerations need to be planned when it comes to plumbing for things like proper sink and dishwasher functionality.
+Other important plumbing considerations, such as proper sink and dishwasher functionality, must be planned ahead of time.
 Since supply and waste pipes are normally shared by both, it makes the most sense to keep them in close proximity.
 Altering waste pipes is no easy task and it will most likely require you to notify a local building inspector.

 Appliance Size and Type